ShaikMUmarHassan/datasciencecoursera/Getting And Cleaning Data/README.md

 6. Creates a tidy dataset that consists of the averagemean value of each variable for each activity and subject.

-The end result is shown in the file `tidy.txt`.
+7. The Final processed result is stored in a file named `tidy.txt`.